 A Fountain of Art & Science!

-Users can become mesmerized by watching a stream of water bend, change colors, freeze in place, rise upwards, split off into multiple streams, and even display effects such as volcanic lightning or the Northern Lights!
+Users can become mesmerized watching a stream of water bend, change colors, freeze in place, rise upwards, split off into multiple streams, and even display effects such as volcanic lightning or the Northern Lights!

 The Science Behind It All

 Aquarius is built with 60 individually addressable LED lights.
-By varying a portion (or all) of these LEDs at a frequency range of 75-100 Hz against a stream of water, we can create "snapshots" or "frames" of the water at various places in time.
+By varying a portion (or all) of these LEDs at a frequency range of 75-100 Hz against a synchronized and vibrating stream of water, we can create "snapshots" or "frames" of the water at various places in time.
 A set of these "frames" can form an illusion of an animation.
 The animated water appears to bend, freeze, slow down, rise upwards, or even split into multiple streams.
 By applying different LED colors, Aquarius can create even more mesmerizing displays such as gradient layering, multi colored streams, and more.

 Note: You may have noticed that there were lines in the promotional video and the GIFs here running up and down.
 Those are simply camera artifacts caused by a combination of shutter speed, frame rate capture, and variable LED strobing frequencies.
 You won't see those in real life!